josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_action_map.md

 In developing your game/application you have to account for the possibility that the user changes the binding and binds the movement to the left hand thumbstick.

-Also note that our shoot and grab boolean actions are linked to inputs of type Float.
+Also note that our shoot and grab boolean actions are linked to inputs of type `Float`.
 As mentioned before OpenXR will do conversions between the two, but do read the warning given on that subject earlier in this document.

 > Note:
 > Some of the inputs seem to appear in our list multiple times.
 >
-> For instance we can find the X button twice, once as X click and then
+> For instance we can find the `X` button twice, once as `X click` and then
-> as X touch.
+> as `X touch`.
 > This is due to the Touch controller having a capacitive sensor.
 >
-> * X touch will be true if the user is merely touching the X button.
+> * `X touch` will be true if the user is merely touching the X button.
-> * X click will be true when the user is actually pressing down on the button.
+> * `X click` will be true when the user is actually pressing down on the button.
 >
 > Similarly for the thumbstick we have:
 >
-> * Thumbstick touch which will be true if the user is touching the thumbstick.
+> * `Thumbstick touch` which will be true if the user is touching the thumbstick.
-> * Thumbstick which gives a value for the direction the thumbstick is pushed to.
+> * `Thumbstick` which gives a value for the direction the thumbstick is pushed to.
-> * Thumbstick click which is true when the user is pressing down on the thumbstick.
+> * `Thumbstick click` which is true when the user is pressing down on the thumbstick.
 >
 > It is important to note that only a select number of XR controllers support
 > touch sensors or have click features on thumbsticks.